drmcnelson/SiPM-Single-photon-counting-and-arrival-time/README.md

 The T4.1 can host 16MB of local RAM.
 The controllers have standardized interfaces for signals and power for all of the boards in our SPI instrumentation project.

-## Availability and Sponsorhip
+## Sponsorhip
-This repo and its contents are provided without warranty or representation of suitability for any purpose whatsoever.

-Additionally, please note these are designs only.
-First build and testing is pending contributions and sponsorship.

-The intent is to support access to doing good science for those who are not as well funded as others.
-Commercial use is subject to review and approval, per this criterion.

-If you would like a preassembled board, please consider sponsoring (click the button at the top of the page) and please contact me for current costs of materials etc.
+Please consider sponsoring (click the button at the top of the page).
+We will offer boards for sponshorships covering the costs to assemble the first prototypes.
+Pleae contact me if interested.